-Alcohol is an integral part of many cultures around the world including the United States.
+Alcohol is integral to many cultures worldwide, including the United States.
 It is often used for celebration, mourning, and everything in between.
 Weddings, graduations, and even having a nice family dinner are all excuses that we use to drink on a regular basis.
-Along with these specific social situations, we are also conditioned to view alcohol as somewhat harmless given how it’s portrayed in videos, the media, and even in some cartoons.
-A 2017 survey found that 86% of Americans over the age of 18 reported drinking alcohol at some point in their lives.
-More alarmingly, however, is that 25% of Americans reported binge drinking in the last month.
+Along with these specific social situations, we are conditioned to view alcohol as somewhat harmless, given how it’s portrayed in videos, the media, and even in some cartoons.
+A 2017 survey found that 86% of Americans over 18 reported drinking alcohol at some point in their lives.
+More alarmingly, however, is that 25% of Americans reported binge drinking last month.
 So when does casual drinking become alcoholism?

 Impacts of Alcohol and Binge Drinking